CBaquero/delta-enabled-crdts/README.md

   * GCounter: A grow only counter
   * PNCounter: A counter supporting increment and decrement
   * LexCounter: A counter supporting increment and decrement (Cassandra inspired)
+  * CCounter: A counter for map embedding (Optimization over Riak EMCounter)
   * AWORSet: A add-wins optimized observed-remove set that allows adds and removes
   * RWORSet: A remove-wins optimized observed-remove set that allows adds and removes
   * MVRegister: An optimized multi-value register (new unpublished datatype)